stupitperzon/stupitperzon.github.io/content/post/gofetch.md

 > All pointers in the same cache line will be prefetched by DMP
 > DMP does Translation Lookaside Buffer (TLB) lookup
 > Pointers are virtual memory addresses after all
+> There's limited DRAM
+> So sometimes, pages need to be brought in from disk
 > TLB converts virtual memory addresses to physical ones
 > If there's a TLB miss, DMP inserts the pointer in TLB
 > Need to account for edge cases